SchulzLab/TFAnalysis/README.md

 We use the _bedtools coverage_ tool to compute the DNase coverage in the bins from the DNase bam files.
 In case that several DNase replicates are available for one tissue, the median coverage over all replicates will be computed.
-This is done by the Rscript `Preprocessing/computeMedianCoverage.R`.
+This is done by the RScript `Preprocessing/computeMedianCoverage.R`.
 In addition to the actual bins, we compute the DNase coverage for their left and right neighbouring bins.
 To simplify the merging process later on, we generate additional files that contain the coordinates of the right and the left bins with respect to the original file and compute the coverage for those bins too.